Jaboom/InvoiceMe/README.md

 - Print form to output invoice to print

 ### Feedback
-- Fonts changes to more readable font
+- Fonts changes to more readable font		(Done)

 ## Stage 2
 ### UI design